martinfleis/phd-thesis/source/19_appendix_6.md

 ## A6.1 Spearman’s rho rank correlation  {.unnumbered}

-Additional figures capturing the details of Spearman’s rank correlation on subsets of data.
+Additional figures to figure 6.23 capturing the details of Spearman’s rank correlation on subsets of data (see section 6.4.1.2.1).

 ![Spearman’s rho rank correlation between cadastral values and each of the selected buffers of tessellation based on the single-building plots.](source/figures/ch6/spearman_single.pdf "Spearman’s rho rank correlation between cadastral and MT values"){#fig:spearman_s width=80%}